Your Account Your Account

 Access to information is restricted to authorized utility personnel who need that data to satisfy a business function.

-- How can I access the data provided by the smart meters?
+- How can I access the data provided by the advanced meters?

 Monitor My Use is an online tool is available to most customers that allows them to access data that will help review electric and/or water use, control costs and conserve resources.
 To learn more about this free online tool and how to access it, visit fcgov.com/monitor-my-use.

-- What are the benefits to smart meters?
+- What are the benefits to advanced meters?

 There have been system and operational advantages from the meter upgrade.
-Smart meters:
+Advanced meters:

 - provide more timely customer service solutions.
 Starting and stopping service no longer requires a Utilities representative to visit the property; it is now done remotely.
 Additionally, if electric service has been turned off due to nonpayment, it can be restored by making a payment on Utilities’ automated phone system (970-212-2900) and does not require a Utilities representative to manually restore service.